TaxAM/taxam/readme.md

 ```

 ### **Using more than 1 thread to run**
 In this pool, we have two samples.
-By default, TaxAM will process each sample at a time, to increase its performance you can specify it to run it in 2 threads, at the same time.
+By default, TaxAM will process each sample at a time.
+To increase its performance, you can specify it to run it in 2 threads at the same time.
 Just add the flag `-th 2`, according the number threads you need.
 Run the following command:
 ```sh
 python taxam -tl 1 -fp <samples_folder_path> -th 2 -op "poolEscA_with_two_threads"
 ```